Kudzu plant is native to

 high-estrogen-level ones.
 These results suggested that puerarin and kudzu

-possessed property of partial agonist of estrogen receptor. kudzu vine
+possessed property of partial agonist of estrogen receptor.

-Kudzu Root
+Kudzu tree

 Q. Is it safe to take kudzu supplement and drive after a couple of drinks.
 I